Contact us!

 Fantasy Station Academy: The Reggio Emilia Approach to Learning is a private Preschool, for children ages 1 to 5 years of age, located in the city of Margate, Florida.
 Our main goal is offering high quality education and care in a non-biased environment with plenty of group and individualized attention.

 The Fantasy Station Academy name has existed in the field of Early Childhood Education for over 15 years.
-Our program is accredited by the National Early Childhood Program Accreditation (NECPA) and a proud member of the North American Reggio Emilia Alliance (NAREA); Our program has also been designated a Gold Seal by the Department of Children and Families’ Gold Seal Quality Care Program.
+Our program is accredited by the Green Apple Accreditation and a proud member of the North American Reggio Emilia Alliance (NAREA); Our program has also been designated a Gold Seal by the Department of Children and Families’ Gold Seal Quality Care Program.

 We accept all Florida Office of Early Learning programs such as School Readiness & Voluntary Pre-Kindergarten.